How to trade on Kraken

 Cryptowatch connects to your exchange accounts using the public and private keys generated by the exchange.
 API keys generally come in pairs — one public key, and one private (like a crypto wallet).
 As you will see soon, these keys can be set up to allow or disallow different actions.

-Click the profile icon in the top-right of the page, and select Settings > API:
+Click your profile menu in the top-right of the page, and select Settings > API:

 This will take you to the Kraken API Management page:

 You can set your permissions like this:

 To trade via Cryptowatch you will need to check the Query Funds box and all boxes under Orders & Trades, the Query ledger entries box, and finally the Access WebSockets API box for the best performance.

 We strongly recommend against permitting deposit and withdrawal actions to the API key.
 These actions cannot be performed on Cryptowatch and expose you to unnecessary risk.